 Periodontal Disease Treatment Bethesda MD

-Gum disease is an extremely common dental concern that we treat in our Bethesda, MD dentist office.
+Gum disease is an extremely common dental concern that Dr. Khanna treats at Bethesda, MD family smiles.
 When gum disease occurs, this means that bacteria are eating away at your soft tissues and causing dental damage.
 Patients of all ages can be affected by gum disease.
-It’s important to visit your dentist if you suspect you are experiencing the signs and symptoms of gum disease.
-Learn more about our periodontal disease treatment approach below.
+It’s important to visit your local dentist if you suspect you are experiencing the signs and symptoms of gum disease.
+Dr. Khanna can provide you with effective gum disease treatment in Bethesda, MD to get your oral health back on track.

 Family Dentistry in Bethesda, MD